nostr-protocol/nips/draft.md

 `draft` `optional` `author:garyKrause_`

 This NIP defines ways source control (git, etc.) context can be stored using nostr.
 Git is already decentralized, but the contexts around a git repository are largely centralized (PR comments, issue tracking, releases, etc).
 With the correct approach a nostr relay could store this context using many of the existing NIPs.
 This NIP defines a new kind, `kind: ??`, to represent a source control repository.
 This NIP purposely does not indicate git as a requirement but many of the concepts will be based around git methods of source control.
-The author hopes that the NIP is flexible enough to accomodate other source control methodologies.
+The author hopes that the NIP is flexible enough to accommodate other source control methodologies.

 ## Definition of a Source Control Event